 How to Make the Cloud the Safest Place for Your Data

-Business Solutions Concerned about your cloud's security?
-Robert Herjavec and other experts say it's a matter of adopting an appropriate strategy.
+Business Solutions Are you concerned about your cloud's security?
+Robert Herjavec and other experts say it's only a matter of adopting an appropriate strategy.

 A recent Forrester research report showed that in 2017, the cloud market both at home as well as abroad is expected to accelerate faster than ever before.
 Experts predict that universal investment in cloud adoption will almost double in size within the next 12 months, from $87 billion to just over $146 billion by year's end.

 This resurgence in the industry is a direct reflection of the enormous advancements and benefits that cloud technologies are able to provide users today.
 Enabling both businesses and individuals to become more scalable, flexible, and cost effective in their day-to-day activities.

 While cloud solutions offer users the ability to seamlessly access company, customer and personal files from any mobile or land-based device, this flexibility comes with increased risk as autonomous access opens more endpoints, connections, and data that businesses must be aware of and know how to protect.
 Mark Anderson, President of Palo Alto Networks notes, “The [cloud] security challenge is how to establish and enforce a policy that protects the data in a consistent manner from their physical on premise data center, to their software-as-a-service applications, to their public cloud deployments.”

 Whether you’re a business with sensitive data that requires organization, or an individual with an affinity for personal programs, avoiding the cloud seems nearly impossible these days.
 The recent increase in high-profile security breaches and threats to data has placed increased emphasis and scrutiny on the need for more effective privacy measures.